Azure/AppService/_posts/2020-05-06-App Service on Azure Stack Hub 2020 Q2 Update Released.md

 author_name: "Andrew Westgarth"
 ---

-This afternoon we released the 2020 Q2 update to Azure App Service on Azure Stack Hub.
+We have released the 2020 Q2 update to Azure App Service on Azure Stack Hub.
 This release updates the resource provider and brings the following key capabilities and fixes:

 - Updates to **App Service Tenant, Admin, Functions portals and Kudu tools**.
 Consistent with Azure Stack Portal SDK version.
 - Updates **Azure Functions** runtime to **v1.0.13021**.